-Mr. Loretta, Mr. Homolka, Mr. R. Schlecht and Mr. Teufel are not party to an employment agreement with us but received compensation in accordance with their offer letters with the Company, which describe the elements of their compensation, including base salary, short- and long-term incentive opportunities and eligibility to participate in the Company's healthcare and other benefit plans.
-Each element of compensation for these NEOs is subject to review and approval by the Compensation Committee.
+Mr. Loretta is not party to an employment agreement with us but received compensation in fiscal 2017 in accordance with his offer letter with the Company dated July 24, 2017, which described his base salary, eligibility to participate in the fiscal 2017 bonus plan, an equity award and eligibility to participate in the Company's healthcare and other benefit plans.